 Mastery (by Robert Greene) is a book about discovering your calling, creating your own apprenticeship, and building mastery.
 It lists different strategies you can take, although the strategy names are often esoteric – you’ll need to read the stories in order to figure out what they mean.
-(Sometimes it feels like cleverness for its own sake.)
 Anyway, if you do make it through the book, here’s a one-page summary to help you remember parts of it.

 There are other books on this topic that I like a little more.
 Cal Newport’s So Good They Can’t Ignore You is more approachable.
 Still, Mastery was a decent reminder of the value of apprenticeship, and the stories were interesting.
 I particularly liked the anecdote about Michael Faraday (as in Faraday’s law and Faraday cages), who apparently used sketchnotes to network with Humphry Davy.
 Faraday took copious, well-organized notes of Davy’s lectures, and gave them to him as a gift.
 That started a mentoring relationship, and Faraday became Davy’s lab assistant and amanuensis.
 Some interesting details can be found at Science Shorts and Academia.edu .
 I think that picking up yet another historical role model for awesome note-taking made reading Mastery worth it for me. =)